justaszie/Bikeshare-Analysis/README.md

 It is not clear if the original source of these files was a relational DB or a Data Warehouse of some type.
 The schema contains multiple attributes describing the station.
 These attributes should not be present in the rides data in a normalized relational DB structure.
 It creates duplication and can lead to inconsistencies. :warning:

 See below a sample of a few rows in the table.
-You can also [download a sample of the original dataset](Data_Samples/GDAC_sample_original.csv).

 | ride_id | rideable_type | started_at | ended_at | start_station_name | start_station_id | end_station_name | end_station_id | start_lat | start_lng | end_lat | end_lng | member_casual |
 |---|---|---|---|---|---|---|---|---|---|---|---|---|